araqnid/gradle-kotlin-nodejs-application/README.md

   minify.set(true)
   v8cache.set(false)
   sourceMap.set(false)
-  useNcc.set(true)
+  nccVersion.set("latest")
 }
 ```

 ## Configuration

-This plugin defines a `nodeJsApplication` extension to receive settings.
-Most of the settings
+The plugins define either a `nodeJsApplication` or `actionPackaging` extension respectively to receive settings.
+Most of
-correspond to options to pass to NCC.
+the settings correspond to options to pass to NCC.

 ### v8cache

-Produce a V8 cache file (save some startup time).
+Produce a V8 cache file (save some startup time) (`nodeJsApplication` only).

 ### minify